filecoin-project/specs/state-machine.md

 ### State Representation

-The `global state` is modeled as a map of actor addresses to actor structs.
+The `global state` is modeled as a map of actor `ID`s to actor structs.
 This map is implemented by an ipld HAMT (TODO: link to spec for our HAMT).
 Each actor's `state` is an ipld pointer to a graph that can be entirely defined by the actor.

 ### Execution (Calling a method on an Actor)